Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

-which we shall use frequently without reference from now on.
-Since the number of subsets $S$ of $[d]$ is finite, then \eqref{first term of the derivative of error term} gives us
+which we shall use without reference for the remainder of the paper.
+Since there is only a finite number of subsets $S$ of $[d]$, then \eqref{first term of error term of PDF of normalized log max volume} has the estimate

-The case when $k_S<d$ is similar, though more care is needed to identify the $O(N^{-1/2-\delta})$ decay, which essentially comes from the $A(z_{m+k_S-d})$ term.
+We move on to the case when $k_S<d$, which is similar to the $k_S=d$ case.
+Now, the $O(N^{-1/2-\delta})$ decay that we need comes from the $A(z_{m+k_S-d})$ term.
 With this in mind, using the same method for the case when $k_S=d$ as well as the convolution formula for Gaussian PDF, we can again show that $D_1(y)\ll N^{-1/2-\delta}$.
-We leave the details to Appendix \ref{appendix kS less than d}.
+We leave the details to \ref{appendix kS less than d}.

-We now turn to $D_2(y)$ as defined in \eqref{second term of the derivative of error term}, which is relatively more straightforward to bound.
+We now turn to $D_2(y)$ as defined in \eqref{Second term of error term of PDF of normalized log max volume}, which is relatively more straightforward to bound.
 We have

 We recognize that the integral is the convolution of $d$ standard Gaussian density functions.
 We know that the convolution is the probability density function of sum of $d$ i.i.d. standard Gaussian random variables, which itself is also with mean 0 and variance $d$.
 Hence,